Amanita pachycolea

 Amanita pachycolea, commonly known as the western grisette or the Stuntz's great ringless amanita, is a species of agaric fungus in the family Amanitaceae.
-It was recognized as a distinct species by mycologist Daniel Elliot Stuntz, and published in 1982 by Harry Delbert Thiers.
-Found in western North America, it associates with conifers in coniferous and mixed forests.
-Amanita pachycolea is classified in Amanita section Vaginatae, which includes species with conspicuous radial striations on the cap (8–20 cm wide), inamyloid spores, and the absence of a ring on the stipe (10–25 cm long, 1–3 cm wide, tapering upward).
-The mushroom is edible, but not recommended due to possible confusion with toxic Amanita species.

 The cap is brown, sometimes lighter near the margin.
 The gills are white with gray-brown edges, staining orange-brown in age.
 The stipe is white to brownish with a fibrillose or scaly surface.
 The base is enclosed by a thick, felty volva, which is white in youth, then yellow or brownish, sometimes becoming reddish in age.

+A. pachycolea was recognized as a distinct species by mycologist Daniel Elliot Stuntz, and published in 1982 by Harry Delbert Thiers.
+It is classified in Amanita section Vaginatae, which includes species with conspicuous radial striations on the cap (8–20 cm wide), inamyloid spores, and the absence of a ring on the stipe (10–25 cm long, 1–3 cm wide, tapering upward).

+Found in western North America, it associates with conifers in coniferous and mixed forests.
+The mushroom is edible, but not choice and also not recommended due to possible confusion with toxic Amanita species.